 - i.
 All parking spaces required to serve buildings or uses erected or established after the effective date of this ordinance shall be located on the same lot as the building or use served, unless otherwise allowed pursuant to 20.04.060(g)(1). - ii.
 Parking areas shall be designed to ensure safe and easy ingress, egress, and movement through the interior of the lot. - iii.
-For surface parking lots with 100 or more parking spaces, landscaped biodetention areas located below the surface level of the parking spaces, shall be provided on the interior of the parking lot to help direct traffic flow and to provide landscaped areas within such lots. - iv.
-No park strip shall be used for parking unless otherwise approved by the City Planning and Transportation Department based on considerations of pedestrian and traffic safety, visual appearance, and buffering. - v.
-All parking shall comply with parking landscape standards in Section20.04.080 (Landscaping, Buffering, and Fences). - vi.
-For single-family, duplex, triplex, fourplex, mobile home, and manufactured home residential uses, Parking shall be prohibited within the setback between the street and the building except on a driveway that meets the provisions of this Section 20.04.060. - vii.
+No park strip shall be used for parking unless otherwise approved by the City Planning and Transportation Department based on considerations of pedestrian and traffic safety, visual appearance, and buffering. - iv.
+All parking shall comply with parking landscape standards in Section 20.04.080 (Landscaping, Buffering, and Fences). - v.
+For single-family, duplex, triplex, fourplex, mobile home, and manufactured home residential uses, Parking shall be prohibited within the setback between the street and the building except on a driveway that meets the provisions of this Section 20.04.060. - vi.
 No commercial vehicles or trailers shall be parked overnight at a residence unless that home is occupied by the business owner or employee.